(Feature image courtesy: Marshall Athletics)

 By JOE McFARLAND

-The sense of community around Huntington, Virginia and Marshall University isn’t lost on Peter Hutzal.
+The sense of community around Huntington, West Virginia and Marshall University isn’t lost on Peter Hutzal.

 The plaque and memorial garden at Fairfield Stadium, the granite cenotaph at the Spring Hill Cemetary and the fountain at the Memorial Student Center are among the daily reminders of the tragedy the community dealt with in 1970.